wolf-ed/todoreact/README.md

 * [Technologies](#Technologies)

 ## Introduction
-This is a one page react app to add To-do tasks, with dynamic styled components.
+This is a one page react app to add and delete To-do tasks, with dynamic styled components.

 ## Technologies